-When Cheltenham opens its doors on Friday 18th October, racegoers will see a different landscape since the old A&R buildings have been removed over the summer.
-A total of two buildings have been brought down, including that which housed the Royal Box.
+When Cheltenham opened its doors for the start of the 2013/14 season on Friday 18th October, racegoer saw a different landscape, as the old A&R buildings had been removed over the summer.
+A total of two buildings were brought down, including that which housed the Royal Box.
 They were situated between the main grandstand and the end of the permanent buildings by the horse walk onto the course.

 We have been able to capture the work so far in the below time lapse video: